janeyx99/torch-release-notes/2.7.0/todo/result_distributed.md

 ### new features
 - Context parallel
   - We provided a [Context Parallel API](https://github.com/pytorch/pytorch/pull/131351) for users to parallelize `torch.nn.functional.scaled_dot_product_attention` over the sequence dimension.
 We implemented
-  [Ring Attention](https://github.com/pytorch/pytorch/pull/131351) and an [AllGather-based approach](https://github.com/pytorch/pytorch/pull/132820) where the all-gather happens after the local SDPA, and offered a [user API](https://github.com/pytorch/pytorch/pull/142093) to select the desired approach.
+  [Ring Attention](https://github.com/pytorch/pytorch/pull/131351) and an [AllGather-based approach](https://github.com/pytorch/pytorch/pull/132820) where the all-gather is issued before the first local SDPA and the subsequent local SDPAs will have to wait until the all-gather completes, and offered a [user API](https://github.com/pytorch/pytorch/pull/142093) to select the desired approach.
 Currently we support three SDPA kernels: `SDPBackend.FLASH_ATTENTION`, `SDPBackend.EFFICIENT_ATTENTION`, and `SDPBackend.CUDNN_ATTENTION` ([#148537](https://github.com/pytorch/pytorch/pull/148537)).
-We also verified that our Context Parallel implementation is compatible with other parallelisms and `torch.compile`.
+We also verified that our
+  Context Parallel implementation is compatible with other parallelisms and `torch.compile`.
 - c10d
   - Implemented ncclCommInitRankScalable (merging #136789) ([#144794](https://github.com/pytorch/pytorch/pull/144794))
 ### improvements